• About

 Communication

-To learn about a school’s curriculum, clubs, and culture, you need to engage with those who are familiar with the program—students and alumni.
+To learn about a school’s curriculum, clubs, and culture, you need to engage with those who are most familiar with the program—students and alumni.
 After you have explored websites and attended webinars for business schools of interest, reach out to their students to learn more.
 Ask targeted questions about a school’s curriculum and clubs as they relate to your career goals.
 Most MBA programs have student ambassadors who are available to answer such questions for prospective students.
 Also consider reaching out to alumni from your undergrad institution or former employees from your company if they attended business schools on your top ten list.
 Send an email to leaders of clubs of interest to learn about their initiatives.
 Engaging with students will give you a nuanced understanding of a school’s resources and your fit.

 Cost